XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

    ```PowerShell
    az group create -l $location1 -n $resourcegroupName
    ```

-   - **Location:** Choose a region where all CosmosDB and AKS SKUs are available. , which is currently: Canada Central, Canada East, North Central US, Central US, South Central US, East US, East US 2, West US, West US 2, West Central US, France Central, UK South, UK West, North Europe, West Europe, Australia East, Australia Southeast, Brazil South, Central India, South India, Japan East, Japan West, Korea Central, Southeast Asia, East Asia, and remember this for future steps so that the resources you create in Azure are all kept within the same region.

 2. Save the powershell file and run it from the terminal:

       ```powershell